Commercial Motor Vehicle Operator Drug Testing

 - Workplace Violence

-This policy affirms the University of Florida’s commitment to providing an environment free of the abuse of alcohol and the illegal use of drugs and alcohol in accordance with the Drug Free Schools and Communities Act Amendments of 1989 and its compliance with the drug and alcohol testing provisions of the Omnibus Transportation Employee Testing Act of 1991 (OTETA) as set forth in 49 CFR, Parts 40 and 382.
+This policy affirms the University of Florida’s commitment to providing an environment free of the abuse of alcohol and the illegal use of drugs and alcohol in accordance with the Drug Free Schools and Communities Act Amendments of 1989, and, specifically, its compliance with the drug and alcohol testing provisions of the Omnibus Transportation Employee Testing Act of 1991 (OTETA) as set forth in 49 CFR, Parts 40 and 382.

 Under this policy, a CMVO who tests positive during an alcohol or drug test, performed in accordance with the provisions of federal law, shall no longer be eligible to perform CMVO duties for the university.
 In addition, an individual may forfeit his or her eligibility to perform CMVO duties for other specified violations of law as set forth in the university’s CMVO Safe Driver Policy.